sshekh30/TD_measure_Java/Task-30/JS_to_java/java/Entropy/README.md

     ant run
 ```

-If youv've made changes you can run the following command to compile the changes:
+If you've made changes, you can run the following command to compile the changes:

 ```
     ant rebuild-run
 ```
+## Data Source Setup

+**File Data Source:**

+- Place a JSONL `.txt` file in the `/resources` directory
+- Update `file.path` in `runtime.properties` to point to your file

+**MongoDB Data Source:**

+- Must be connected to the ASU VPN via SSL VPN
+- Update MongoDB connection details in `runtime.properties`

+**Kafka Data Source:**

+- Ensure Kafka broker is accessible
+- Update Kafka configuration in `runtime.properties`

 # Technical Overview

 This program can ingest data from three different sources- A text file, MongoDB, and Kafka.
 To change the data source simple modify the `data.source.type` to either in the *application.properties* file to one of the three accepted types-`file`, `mongo`, or `kafka`.

-There is a FieldExtractor class that will be used to convert the file data into the STTC layered format.

-Once extracted from the source, the data will of a 3d matrix of type String and shape [time][layer][state].
+## Architecture

+The system uses a **DAO pattern** with pluggable data sources and a *Strategy pattern* for parsing different data formats:

+*File/Kafka sources*: Use `FileFormatParser` for individual JSON objects
+*MongoDB source*: Uses `MongoBatchParser` for batched message format

+## Data Flow

+The processing pipeline follows these stages:

+1. **Data Source** → Raw data from file, MongoDB, or Kafka
+2. **Parser** → Converts raw data into STTC layered format ([time][layer][state])
+3. **Entropy Calculator** → Computes windowed Shannon entropy using aggregation strategies
+4. **Output File** → Results exported to CSV format

+## Entropy Calculation
-To calculate entropy, we simple invoke the `computeWindowedEntropy(String[][][] data, int windowSize, AggregationStrategy strategy)` function.
-It takes the extracted data, window size, and type of concatenation (explained below).
-The Entropy calculation works by taking all the states at a given time instance _t_, concatenating the state values according to the strategy from the params, and adding it to a frequency counter.
-This counter is used to caclulate probability of state occuring and subsequently the Shannon Entropy.
+To calculate entropy, invoke the `computeWindowedEntropy(String[][][] data, int windowSize, AggregationStrategy strategy)` function.
+It takes the extracted data, window size, and concatenation strategy.
+The entropy calculation works by:

+1. Taking all states at time instance _t_
+2. Concatenating state values according to the strategy
+3. Adding to a frequency counter
+4. Using the counter to calculate probability and Shannon Entropy

+## Aggregation Strategy

-We require different strategies to concatenate the state variables based on the type of entropy being calculated.
-There are 3 different concatenation(aggregation) strategies:
+We support different concatenation strategies based on the entropy type:

-- Layer wise, (Casualty, Visual, Movement, Communication): Takes the index _i_ of the layer and concatenates all the values of that singular layer
+1. **Layer-wise** (Casualty, Visual, Movement, Communication): Concatenates all values within a single layer
-- Combined layers, (System, Team): Takes a list of layer indices and concatenates all the values across those layers to form the state representation
+2. **Combined layers** (System, Team): Concatenates values across multiple specified layers
-- Individual Entity, (Trainee T1, T2, T3): Takes a list of indices of layers as well as the index _j_ of the specific entity who's state we're representing.
+3. **Individual Entity** (Trainee T1, T2, T3): Concatenates values for a specific entity across specified layers